 If you are too busy to communicate or you don’t like to communicate, and you are not ready to change, then you have no business being in a relationship.

 It’s appalling how some people go AWOL for days for no justifiable reason, yet expect to have a great relationship.
 It doesn’t work that way.

 Even if you would be busy for some days, notify your partner, and also, sending a text message can go a long way in assuring your partner that you have them in mind.

-Dearth of communication can bring a beautiful relationship to its knees, especially a long distance relationship.
+A dearth of communication can bring a beautiful relationship to its knees, especially a long-distance relationship.
 Out of sight is out of mind sometimes.